בס״ד

 But why does the Torah include the second word: Justice shall you pursue?

-And this is when the judge finds out, that the things were pretty good.
-He held a job or had a business, but "he crossed someone's path", and that person made it - a goal of his life - to go after him and ruin his life.
+And this is when the judge finds out things were pretty good.
+He held a job or had a business, but "he crossed someone's path," and that person made it - a goal of his life - to go after him and ruin his life.
 And so it was.
-Slowly he lost his livelihood, his reputation was blemished and he had to move to a different city.
+Slowly, he lost his livelihood, his reputation was blemished, and he had to move to a different city.
 But those people still found him.
-He couldn't find a job or open a business since no one wanted to associate with him - simply he was done.
+He couldn't find a job or open a business since no one wanted to associate with him - he was done.
 All the doors for him were closed.

 There are two ways out of this humiliating situation: suicide - which solves those people's problems but is not a good option for him, or homicide - if he starts to talk about those people, death will be his likely end.

 And this is where we come to Parashat Shoftim 21:1-9, which tells us about the Eglah Arufah.
 The body of a poor person is found in the field between the two cities.
-The person was traveling between the cities to collect enough money for bread to feed himself and his family.
-But his sin is - that he talks about the wrong that was done to him, he is asking people to take up on his cause and do justice on his behalf, and as much as those people try to shut him up by discrediting him, he keeps on talking.
-They didn't think he would be that stubborn, others were quiet after a few years - but this one won't stop - but finally, now he is dead.
+The person traveled between the cities to collect enough money for bread to feed himself and his family.
+But his sin is - he talks about the wrong that was done to him.
+He is asking people to take up on his cause and do justice on his behalf, and as much as those people try to shut him up by discrediting him, he keeps on talking.
+They didn't think he would be that stubborn; others were quiet after a few years - but this one won't stop - but finally, now he is dead.
 And the killer is unknown.

 The locals measure the closest location of the corpse to the city that the corpse is closest to.
-The closest city is assumed to be responsible - meaning: he was in that city last and came out from that city, so the killer may be from that city.
-So, the elders of that city, nearest to the corpse shall take the heifer, which has never worked, and never has pulled the yoke.
+The closest city is assumed to be responsible - meaning he was in that city last and came out from that city so that the killer may be from that city.
+So, the city's elders, nearest to the corpse, shall take the heifer, which has never worked and never has pulled the yoke.
 They break its neck, wash their hands, and make the declaration: "Our hands did not shed this blood, nor did our eyes see it done.
-Absolve Oh L-rd, Your people Israel whom You redeemed, and do not let the guilt for the blood of the innocent remain among Your people Israel.
+Absolve, Oh L-rd, Your people Israel whom You redeemed, and do not let the guilt for the blood of the innocent remain among Your people Israel.
 And they will be absolved of the bloodguilt.
 And this will be morally right in the G-d's eyes."

 That poor person was collecting charity.
-Charity or Tzedaka same as the word Tzedek or Justice when you switch the letters around.
-Just like Cohen HaGadol's mother is giving out cookies in the Cities of Refuge, so the people residing there should not pray for Cohen HaGadol's early death (Mishna Makot 2:6), so is the poor person who collects charity - it is us the community when we give him charity - for the time being, postponing a judgment until someone wakes up and does justice to those people that caused that poor person all these trouble and suffering
+Charity or Tzedaka is the same as the word Tzedek or Justice, when the letters are switched around.
+Just like Cohen HaGadol's mother is giving out cookies in the Cities of Refuge, so the people residing there should not pray for Cohen HaGadol's early death (Mishna Makot 2:6), so is the poor person who collects charity - it is us, the community when we give him charity - for the time being, postponing a judgment until someone wakes up and does justice to those people that caused that poor person all these trouble and suffering

-In the Eglah Arufah case, a person went to collect charity, and since he is known everywhere, they haven't given him much - they have not done Justice due to him, so he is forced to go to another city, and another city, and constantly talk to others because of his pain and frustration to the point where someone who had enough of him, have killed him so to put an end to this.
+In the Eglah Arufah case, a person went to collect charity.
+Since he is known everywhere, they haven't given him much - they have not done Justice due to him, so he is forced to go to another city, and another city, and constantly talk to others because of his pain and frustration to the point where someone who had enough of him, have killed him so to put an end to this.

 But the second part is Justice Shall You Pursue - which means finding out how the person got to this point of his life, where the poor person is forced to collect charity and find those people who caused this situation upon him.
-Since they have done it, and will do it again in the future - the same proven strategy to others.
-While they do that, they always stay under the radar, and are considered to be respected members of the society, where they live, work, and thrive, while on the lookout for those that challenge "their honor".
+Since they have done it, and will do it again in the future, the same proven strategy will be used on others.
+While they do that, they always stay under the radar and are considered to be respected members of the society where they live, work, and thrive while on the lookout for those that challenge "their honor".

 Do you hear those poor people?
 Walking around with stretched hands and asking for Justice?!
 When we - the community - don't do our part to pursue justice on their behalf, the poor scream out to Hashem, and He has to get involved...He Must - which causes all sorts of problems in the Nation.